-I find that I do this little thing called Comedy and enjoy the standing up in front of a strange crowd, telling jokes about my past awkwardness and misadventures, while at the same time edge quietly towards being edgy as a host, but I’ve got the feeling my public persona doesn’t fit a profile that either hits the mainstream hard or swims in the obscurity of cult status.
+I think about what I want or don't want from comedy, and I find that I do this little thing and enjoy the standing up in front of a strange crowd, telling jokes about my past awkwardness and misadventures, while at the same time edge quietly towards being edgy as a host, but I've got the feeling my public persona doesn't fit a profile that either hits the mainstream hard or swims in the obscurity of cult status.

 So, to explain my motives, here are my ambitions and avoidances of Comedy:

 - DO: want to eventually be performing in front of big crowds.
 I feel at home with a lot of people warmed up to the idea of a stock comedian making them laugh.

 - DON'T: want to continue into my 70's performing in front of tiny open-mic crowds.

 - DO: want to work with talented people I gel with, to brainstorm awesome ideas and create a semblance of community that serves the general public in many forms of entertainment.